Table of Contents

 While the majority of Lisbon restaurants serve traditional Portuguese food, we’re literally within two blocks of eateries that serve Chinese, Indian, Japanese, Middle Eastern and Spanish food as well as many of Lisbon’s best pastel de nata bakeries.

 Stores are even more varied.
 In addition to sourcing fresh produce and meat at local markets and shops, we can also buy Nutella hazelnut spread and world class cheeses from France, Italy and Greece.
-Some stores specifically cater to expats and offer a wide range of imported candies and hot sauces.
+Some stores specifically cater to expats and offer a wide range of imported American and British candies and hot sauces.

 While we never found cilantro when we lived in Zagreb in two months, and not for lack of trying, we can easily buy that herb in Lisbon as well as basil, dill and tarragon depending on our mood.
 We can also buy ripe cherries and plums in the summer and wonderful peppers, tomatoes and cucumbers eight months of the year.
 As for seafood, we enjoy fresh sardines in June and wonderful prawns and clams year round.